camunda/camunda-docs/docs/product-manuals/clients/cli-client/get-started.md

 npm i -g zbctl
 ```

-You can also download a binary for your Operating System from the [Zeebe GitHub Releases page](https://github.com/zeebe-io/zeebe/releases).
+You can also download a binary for your Operating System from the [Zeebe GitHub releases page](https://github.com/zeebe-io/zeebe/releases).

-### Connection Settings
+### Connection settings

-To use _zbctl_ it is recommended to define environment variables for the connection settings:
+To use `zbctl` it is recommended to define environment variables for the connection settings:

 ```bash
 export ZEEBE_ADDRESS='[Zeebe API]'